jakubdyszkiewicz/ant-hill/README.md

     - [ ] prometheus
     - [ ] grafana
 - [ ] Do not expose port from docker containers, hide everything behind Kong
+- [ ] Try to remove root user from Kong

 #### Observability

 - [ ] Node exporter does not report proper network stats :(
+- [ ] Report Public IP
+- [ ] Move metrics to location that can survive VM removal, but do not backup them

 ### ant-hill